CookedSeafood/take-me/README.md

 2. You have one or more passengers.
 3. The player has no passenger.

-### Exchange the First Passenger Player

-Right click on the player who you would like to exchange with.
-If:

-1. You are sneaking.
-2. You have one or more passengers.
-3. The player has one or more passengers.

 ## FAQ

 ### I can't click on any player except the one on my head